jacksondatkuliak/oawiki/src/imaging/calibration.md

 ## Flats
 Flats correct for dust on your optical train and vignetting from the telescope and your optics.
 Take about 25-30 of these.
 Ask around!
 Everyone does them differently...
+Flat frames correct for dust in the optical train and vignetting from the telescope.
 There are a few good methods to take them.
 An easy method for beginners is to move the telescope so it's pointing at the zenith and then use a rubber band to secure a white t-shirt to the front of the telescope.
-Then, put a white image on your phone screen at max brightness and place it on the telescope.
-Keep the settings the same as when you took the light frames, but lower the exposure until the histogram fits in the middle.
+Then, put a white image on your phone or tablet screen at max brightness and place it on the telescope.
+Keep the settings the same as when you took the light frames, but lower the exposure until the hump is in the middle of the histogram.
+Flats should ideally be taken directly after the imaging session so dust particles don't move around before taking them.

+Another method that many people use to take flats is an LED tracing panel or flats panel.
+You can get a cheap LED tracing panel online or get a flats panel for an automated setup.
+An LED tracing panel can be more convenient if you don't want to always use a phone or tablet screen.
+Some people, especially those with big telescopes, opt for sky flats.
+They are taken by covering the telescope with a white t shirt and pointing the telescope at an evenly lit patch of sky during the day.

+A common issue that can happen with flats is if the refresh rate of whatever light source you're using interferes with the flat exposure.
+This can appear as lines going across the camera sensor and can be fixed by lowering the brightness of the light source and increasing the exposure time of the camera.
 ![image](https://github.com/observational-dev/oawiki/assets/31824839/8a6c365e-8ffc-4d86-b397-a845ba2f7c75)

 If you took them correctly, your flat frame will look something like this: